top of page

 The wall of masks recreated again in 2024

-During one week in October 2024, a new rough rear wall was shaped by hand by bassist Mathæus Bech as a new backdrop of the 2010 masks.
+In October 2024, a new artistically crafted wall was shaped by hand by bassist Mathæus Bech as a new backdrop of the 2010 masks.

-As Rune's son, back then in 2010 a 15-year-old high school student, he assisted Mogens Gylling with hanging the masks and thus witnessed his reflections on the work's composition.
+Being Rune's son, back then in 2010 as a 15-year-old high school student, Mathæus Bech assisted Mogens Gylling with hanging the masks and thus witnessed his reflections on the work's composition.

-Thus, the wall could once again be recreated in accordance with the artist's original intentions.
+For that reason he was able to recreate the artwork in accordance with the artist's original intentions.

-An original mask appears suddenly from the United States
+An original mask appeared suddenly from the US

-Independently and out of the blue, one of the original masks from 1959 appeared one day at Montmartre in the mail from the United States.
-Included was a short handwritten note stating that it was now "time for the mask to return home".
+Independently and out of the blue, one of the original masks from 1959 appeared one day at Montmartre in the post from the United States.
+Included in the parcel was a short handwritten note stating that it was now "time for the mask to return home".

-Nobody knows the story behind it, but in November 2024 the old original mask from 1959 got its own niche on the right side of Montmartre, just opposite the reincarnation.
+Nobody knows the story behind it or what happened to the other masks from 1959, but in November 2024 this one old original mask from 1959 has now got its own niche at the right side of Montmartre, just opposite the reincarnation from 2010.

 Jens Nordsø's plaster relief